-In order to debug Monaca app with Monaca for Visual Studio, you need to pair your host PC (running Monaca for Visual Studio) with your device (running Monaca Debugger) first.
+In order to debug Monaca app with Monaca CLI, you need to pair your host PC (running Monaca CLI) with your device (running Monaca Debugger) first.

-- The information of the connected PC will be shown here.
-Click Unpair this computer button to disconnect from the selected PC.
-Once you unpair, you can’t debug your local Monaca projects with this debugger anymore unless you pair it again.
+The information of the connected PC will be shown here.
+Click on Unpair this computer button to disconnect from the selected PC.
+Once it is unpaired, you can’t debug your local Monaca projects with this debugger anymore unless you pair it again.

 Please refer to Monaca Debugger with Monaca Local Development Tools.